Ragnyll/SGAudit/README.md

 Cool.
 The Djano Rest API is now fully running and secure.

 #### The API docs ####
-The docs have a nice little tool accessible at http://localhost:8000/docs .a Once again localhost is only relevant if you are using localhost. is a nice explanation of the database relations and the what is needed for every api call.
+The docs have a nice little tool accessible at `http://localhost:8000/docs`.
+Once again localhost is only relevant if you are using localhost. is a nice explanation of the database relations and the what is needed for every api call.
 There is also a little tool inside it to run test api calls.